Purchase CacheGuard

 -

-Make sure to estimate the maximum simultaneous connections that your Web servers will handle to choose the right CacheGuard WAF plan.
+Make sure to estimate the maximum simultaneous connections that your Web servers will handle to choose the right CacheGuard WAF installed capacity.

 -